Crimes Against Persons; Violent Felony Offenses

-Crimes against persons are among those taken most seriously by the criminal codes of the United States and the State of Florida.
-Our lawmakers have determined that, because of the inherent threat to the life, health, and safety of the victims of such crimes, those who commit them should be subject to stiffer penalties than for non-violent offenses.
+Crimes against persons–especially violent felony offenses–are among those taken most seriously by the criminal codes of the United States and the State of Florida.
+Because of the inherent threat to the life, health, and safety of the victims of violent crimes, those who are convicted of committing them are subject to much stiffer penalties than for non-violent offenses.
 Those penalties may be further increased if the perpetrator injures the victim during the event, displays or uses a firearm or other dangerous weapon, or has prior convictions for other offenses, whether or not they are similar to the offense in question.

-Some of the most common violent felony offenses under Florida law are listed below.
-These and similar offenses are generally handled in state courts, unless they occur on Federal property, or are otherwise subject by law to United States jurisdiction.
+Some of the most common crimes against persons under Florida law are summarized below.
+Unless otherwise specified, all of these offenses are classified as felonies.
+These and similar offenses are generally handled in state courts, unless they occur on Federal property, or are otherwise subject by law to U.S. jurisdiction.

 - Kidnapping (Ch.
 787, Florida Statutes)—the forcible or secret confinement of another person against his or her will, with the intent to hold the person for ransom or reward; to use them as a shield or hostage, or to force them to commit another felony; and the like.

 - Sexual battery (Ch.
 794, Florida Statutes)—see the Sexual Offenses section.